 - Please fill out the style field on each tag.

 - Tags were not sent for case product.
 For case beer, you should tape the following label to each case you’re are sending.

-- IF A BEER HAS CHANGED FROM THE TAGS YOU RECEIVED – Cross out the old name and write the new name in the “style” field (no need to add “style” for the beer if you’re making this change.
+- IF A BEER HAS CHANGED FROM THE TAGS YOU RECEIVED – 1.
+Notify Event Mgr.
+Chris Williams of the change (if you haven’t already) and 2.
+Cross out the old name and write the new name in the “style” field (no need to add “style” for the beer if you’re making this change)

 - The tags should be placed on the handle of your kegs.
 The tags are applied like luggage tags and fold over onto themselves.